gvwilson/sdxjs/layout-engine/index.md

 Suppose we start with the upper left corner of the browser: upper because we lay out the page top-to-bottom and left because we are doing left-to-right layout.
-If the cell is a block, we just place it there.
+If the cell is a block, we place it there.
 If the cell is a row, on the other hand, we get its height and then calculate its lower edge as y1 = y0 + height.